RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Left and right shoulder buttons**\
 _(Page up / Page down)_

-Provides quick jumping in gamelists and menus, jumps 10 games in the gamelists and 6 entries in the menus.
-Also jumps forward in text edit dialogs.
+Provides quick jumping in textlists and menus, jumps 10 games in the gamelists and 6 entries in the menus.
+Navigates between gamelists if the _Quick system select_ option has been set to use these buttons and the primary element supports it.
+Also used as back and blankspace keys in text edit dialogs.

 **Left and right trigger buttons**\
 _(Home / End)_

-Jumps to the first and last entry of the gamelists, menus and text edit dialogs.
+Jumps to the first or last entries in carousels, grids and textlists as well as in menus and text edit dialogs.
+Navigates between gamelists if the _Quick system select_ option has been set to use these buttons and the primary element supports it.

 **Left and right thumbstick click**\
 _(F2 / F3)_